pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 |---|---|
 | %%__crt_enable_commandline%%  | if non-zero the user is requesting the command line to be parsed and argc + argv to be generated.  |

 If the target does not have a means to communicate a command line, a course of action you can take is to generate an empty command line.
-See [[https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/zx/zx_crt.asm.m4|lines 118-142 of this CRT]] for an example.
+See [lines 118-142 of this CRT](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/zx/zx_crt.asm.m4) for an example.

 The library supplies two functions to help parse command lines:

-  * [[https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/l/z80/l_command_line_parse.asm|l_command_line_parse]]  This function is intended for parsing command lines from a region in memory that is likely to be overwritten during program execution.
+  * [l_command_line_parse]]](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/l/z80/l_command_line_parse.asm) This function is intended for parsing command lines from a region in memory that is likely to be overwritten during program execution.
 An example is the cp/m target which leaves the command line at address 0x80 which also happens to be the location of the primary FCB.
 The first time a file is read or written from disk, the command line will be overwritten.
 What this function does is copy the words to the stack as they are parsed so that the command line will be available throughout program execution.
-See [[https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/cpm/cpm_crt.asm.m4|lines 110-164 of this CRT]] for an example.
+See [lines 110-164 of this CRT](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/cpm/cpm_crt.asm.m4) for an example.

-  * [[https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/l/z80/l_command_line_parse_in_place.asm|l_command_line_parse_in_place]]  This function is intended for parsing command lines from a region in memory that will not be overwritten during program execution.
+  * [l_command_line_parse_in_place](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/l/z80/l_command_line_parse_in_place.asm)  This function is intended for parsing command lines from a region in memory that will not be overwritten during program execution.
 The command line will be parsed into words in place, with terminating NUL bytes written into the command line as needed.

 Both these functions stop parsing when a file re-director ("<" or ">") is encountered.
 In the future this part of the command line will be interpretted to redirect i/o to files.
 Neither function currently groups quoted strings into a single argument.
 This will also change in a future update.